 If a student is to be dismissed early, a written request to the school is required.
-A parent/guardian must report to the Attendance Office to sign out and pick up their child. \ALL VISITORS ARE REQUIRED TO SHOW VALID IDENTIFICATION.
+A parent/guardian must report to the kiosk/security desk to sign out and pick up their child. \ALL VISITORS ARE REQUIRED TO SHOW VALID IDENTIFICATION.
 Please remember to bring your driver's license or valid photo ID to enter the building.

-No one is to go directly to the classroom, as this would be disruptive to the learning environment.
+No one is to go directly to the classroom without prior arrangements and permission, as this would be disruptive to the learning environment.